 Some areas require the building of schools.
-The old dilapidated structures like Matsuokwane, Mphela secondary, Rasekhuta Sekhung combined, Boithuto combined, and Kgalushi and Makangwane schools require new structures.
-Some schools have been blown by the storms.
+The old dilapidated structures like, Mphela Secondary, Rasekhuta Sekhung combined, Boithuto combined, and Makangwane schools require new structures.
+There are projects for the construction of new structure in various schools in the municipality and they are reflected in the project phase.